 Iyengar is another style of yoga developed by an Indian man and popularized in the West in the 1970’s.
 It is a mindful and specific style of yoga, that pays close attention to each pose.
 A teacher will instruct and assists in how to properly hold the pose in correct alignment, in order to obtain the most benefit within each posture.

 Iyengar practice will use yoga “props” to help as well.
 Rolled up blankets, blocks, cloth straps, mats, that are given will help the student increase and maintain the pose.
 It is helpful in developing concentration, letting go, obtaining clarity, and personal insight.
 It is not meant to go fast or be aerobic, though it will increase strength and stamina.
 Iyengar offers challenges in the mental and emotional realms whilst developing an increase of physical wellness.
 This style is especially beneficial for chronic pain, recovery from injury, and strength building without damaging existing conditions.
 Balance and stability will increase, often beneficial for people in recovery.

-Iyengar has integrated several hundred poses from classical hatha, and can be used vy the beginning to advanced student.
+Iyengar has integrated several hundred poses from classical Hatha and can be used by the beginning to advanced student.
 Often, there can be the range of students performing the same pose, making allowances to challenge each level and modify with or without the use of props.
-Overtime, the student can see their advancement of certain poses as they work on perfecting the alignment of breath and body.
+Over time, the student can see their advancement of certain poses as they work on perfecting the alignment of breath and body.